-The Dow has risen over the short term, but it has declined over the last four days.
-If that counter-move continues, a new negative short-term trend could develop.
-Support is nearby.
-News events could cause a change in investor sentiment.
-To get a better fix on the prevailing sentiment for Monday, monitor the action of the Dow relative to the following Key Intraday Levels calculated by PAL.
-The Key Bullish Intraday Level to watch for Monday is 21,407.
-The Key Bearish Intraday Level to monitor is 21,382.47.
+Updated after close on 09/19/2017 -- The Key Bullish Intraday Level to watch for Wednesday is 22,384.
+The Key Bearish Intraday Level to monitor is 22,357.29.
 If the Dow is above the Key Bullish Level (or below the Key Bearish Level) for more than 30 minutes of the first hour of trading, it will have an 80% probability of closing higher (or lower) for the day.
-These probabilities assume there are no news events that modify investor sentiment between now and the close on Monday.
+These probabilities assume there are no news events that modify investor sentiment between now and the close on Wednesday.

-You may wonder why we always talk about resistance and support.
+You may wonder why we are always talking about resistance and support.
 The fact is that nobody knows what the market will do next.
-However, knowing the location of support and resistance can be extremely helpful to tactical positioning, regardless of what the market does.
-It is the most important, useful, and reliable information a trader/investor can have.
-For example, placing a stop loss just below support can minimize loss if the market works against a position.
+However, knowing the location of support and resistance is extremely helpful to tactical positioning, regardless of what the market does.
+It is the most important, useful, and reliable information a trader can have.
+For example, placing a stop loss just below support can minimize loss if the market works against the position.
 That reduction in risk can enable a person to take a position when it would not be advisable otherwise.
-A stop order to buy placed just above resistance can enable a person to take a position early on a breakout with minimal risk and without a need for constant monitoring.
+A stop order to buy placed just above resistance can enable a person to take a position early on a breakout with minimum risk and without a need for constant monitoring.
 Also, knowledge about the strength and location of support or resistance can be a help in estimating the probabilities associated with the market's next move, or how far it is likely to be able to continue in a particular direction.

 Group Pressure Gradient